marine-biomass-innovation/marine-biomass-innovation.github.io/research-teams.md

-i) preliminary assumptions of the marine domain also provided by other WPTs as well Indigenous communities, ii) computational and interpretable performances (such as goodness, robustness, or scalability of the proposed methodology, iii) structure of data under study and iv) their ability to link biological systems and industrial scenarios.
+i) preliminary assumptions of the marine domain also provided by other WPTs as well Indigenous communities, ii) computational and interpretable performances (such as goodness, robustness, or scalability of the proposed methodology, iii) structure of data under study and iv) their ability to link biological systems and industrial scenarios